thermistor/ansible-kamal/README.md

 It does the following:
 - installs `docker` package
 - adds ubuntu user to `docker` group
-- manages ssh keys for the unbuntu user
+- manages ssh keys for the ubuntu user

 ## Usage